 Buyer on eBay

-A verified buyer on eBay shared his thoughts.
+A verified buyer on eBay shared his thoughts with a Jensen VX7022 review.

 “Easy to install and setup a breeze.
 Everything was labelled well so no confusion with the wiring.
 I choose to solder the wiring for the multi-connector.
 XM receiver fits in the dash, but the antenna didn’t work well inside the truck.
 So I ran the wire through the third brake assy(sic) and fed the wire between the headliner down the piler where I installed the Bluetooth speaker and ran all the wire behind my gauge cluster done!
 GPS antenna I mounted on the dash, and it works fine.
 It's a great unit; your money can’t lose.
 The update for the GPS was tricky, but I found a great hint on an Amazon feedback about how to back up the current SD card and use an 8gb for the reinstall I found local, and worked perfectly.”